MarlinFirmware/Marlin/README.md

 ## Release Branch

-The Release branch contains the latest tagged version of Marlin (currently 1.0.2-1 – January 2015).
+The Release branch contains the latest tagged version of Marlin (currently 1.0.2-2 – October 2016).
 It also includes a version 1.0.1 (December 2014).
 Any version of Marlin before 1.0.1 (when we started tagging versions) can be collectively referred to as Marlin 1.0.0.

 ## Patches - 1.0.x Branch